jedld/droiuby/README.md

 Remember this is still highly experimental and things could change really quickly.

-So how does the "app" look like?
+So what does the "app" look like?
 -----------------------------

 A droiuby enabled web app consists of a minimum of 2 files (3 if there is a ruby script)